 Sample Protest Letter to the South Korean Government

-Dear President Moon Jae-In and South Korean Government,
+Dear President Yoon Suk-Yeol and the South Korean Government,

 I am extremely upset about the torture and consumption of companion animals in South Korea.

-With the ubiquity of social medias, every day we are seeing shocking and heartbreaking images and videos of innocent dogs being tortured and killed in your country.
+With the ubiquity of social media, we see shocking and heartbreaking images and videos of innocent dogs being tortured and killed in your country every day.

 These practices have no place in the modern world.
-Other Asian countries have banned the eating of dog meat and the cruel industry that goes with it, such as Taiwan and the Philippines.
+Other Asian countries have banned dog meat and the cruel industry that goes with it, such as Taiwan and the Philippines.
 Why does Korea persist in lagging behind these countries and other civilized societies?

 It’s the responsibility of the Korean government to once and for all end the cruel dog meat and cat medicine industries in Korea.
 It is time to dismiss the childish myths and propaganda surrounding these industries and their vile products.
 It is time to leave behind backward and unnecessary traditions.

-And it is time for Korea to start taking animal welfare seriously and show that it really does have a compassionate and ethical society.
-That means it is time for the Korean government to start better educating the public about the importance of spaying and neutering, about not abandoning pets, and about treating animals in a proper manner.
+And it is time for Korea to start taking animal welfare seriously and show that it does have a compassionate and ethical society.
+That means it is time for the Korean government to better educate the public about the importance of spaying and neutering, not abandoning pets, and properly treating animals.

 Until these things are done, Korea’s reputation in the international community will continue to suffer.
 Its citizens will continue to face shame and embarrassment.
-And Korea will continue to be regarded as “third world,” despite its modernization and attempts at globalized thinking.
+And Korea will continue to be regarded as the “third world” despite its modernization and attempts at globalized thinking.

-With the upcoming 2018 Winter Olympic Games being hosted in Pyeongchang, I would ask that you do all in your power to stop this barbarism and cruelty as the world’s attention will be on South Korea both before and during the events.
+I would ask that you do all in your power to stop this barbarism and cruelty immediately.

 From now on, I will boycott Korean products, and I will not support Korean companies or visit Korea until the abuse of cats and dogs has finally ended.